hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 #### Transaction Resubmitter

-The transaction resubmitter is extended to detect which the new `TssMessageTransaction` and `TssVoteTransaction` system transactions have not reached consensus because the event containing them has become stale.
-The Transaction Resubmitter will resubmit these transactions to the transaction pool for reprocessing.
+The transaction resubmitter is extended to detect which of the new `TssMessageTransaction` and `TssVoteTransaction` system transactions have not reached consensus because the event containing them has become stale.
+The transaction resubmitter will resubmit these transactions to the transaction pool for reprocessing.

 ### Configuration